Why Exercise Fails To Make You Look Great

 You bought the shoes, in your favorite color.
 You’re sporting the latest in workout tops to lean out your features, and you even have the latest iPod that’ll do everything except burpees for you.
 Now get a clue and start using a “thermogenic aid” already!

 Glutes, quads, lats, hamstrings.
+These are your large muscle groups and they’re going to have the biggest effect on your hormone intelligence.
+The catalyst for HIT is low blood sugar and muscles are the major uptake sites for it.
+Therefore, by forcing larger muscles to take part in contraction and vacuum blood sugar, you’re going to get quicker results.
 Studies show that a perfect balance of fat burning, muscle building and anti-aging hormones such as human growth hormone and testosterone are produced in response when we favor these muscles during exercise…My favorite are burpees and jump squats.

-With these tips, the amount of effort you put into your exercise will dictate how much awesomeness you have in your body.
-But, when it comes to exercise by itself, it’s more about hormones.About the Author
+The amount of hormone intelligence you put into your exercise will dictate how much awesomeness you have in your physique.
+So remember, when it comes to exercise effectiveness, it’s more about hormones than willpower, so combine both.